JD-c0de/3DP-Waste-Collection-Project/Collection-Points.md

 ## Advertisement

 The advertisement is needed to let people know when, what and where you will be collecting.
 It is important that people know of the event in advance.
-In this repo you'll find some example advertisements that can be used for [displays]() TODO and [flyers]() TODO.
+In this repo you'll find a example advertisement that can be used for [displays](/Advertisement/Display-advertisement-example.png) and a [QR-code](/Advertisement/QR-code-to-tips.png) linking to [this](/Waste-reduction-tips.md) document.

 ## Short ruleset of what IS an ISN'T being collected

-If you partner up with a recycling facility, you should always check their filament sorting guidelines about what they recycle and what they do not recycle
+If you partner up with a recycling facility, you should always check their filament sorting guidelines about what they recycle and what they do not recycle.
+We've provided a printable [example ruleset](/Advertisement/Sorting-rules-example.pdf) to set at the collection point.

 ## Labeled collection boxes